-- Supports cities to optimize streetlighting services: from project design to the implementation of the energy performance contract, tailored to the customers’ needs
+- Support cities to optimise streetlighting services: from project design to the implementation of the energy performance contract, tailored to the customers’ needs.

-- Adapt process and organization transforming the networks into a multi-service platform.
+- Adapt process and organisation, by transforming the networks into a multi-service platform.

 3. Implementing innovative and collaborative solutions